php-fig/fig-standards/proposed/links.md

     /**
      * Returns the target of the link.
      *
-     * The target must be a URI or a Relative URI reference.
+     * The target link must be one of:
+     * - An absolute URI, as defined by RFC 5988.
+     * - A relative URI, as defined by RFC 5988.
+The base of the relative link
+     *     is assumed to be known based on context by the client.
+     * - A URI template as defined by RFC 6570.
      *
+     * If a URI template is returned, isTemplated() MUST return True.
+     *
      * @return string
      */
     public function getHref();

+    /**
+     * Returns whether or not this is a templated link.
+     *
+     * @return bool
+     *   True if this link object is templated, False otherwise.
+     */
+    public function isTemplated();

     /**
      * Returns the relationship type(s) of the link.